graphdeco-inria/gaussian-splatting/README.md

 User [camenduru](https://github.com/camenduru) was kind enough to provide a Colab template that uses this repo's source (status: August 2023!) for quick and easy access to the method.
 Please check it out [here](https://github.com/camenduru/gaussian-splatting-colab).

+#### Step-by-step Tutorial

+Jonathan Stephens made a fantastic step-by-step tutorial for setting up Gaussian Splatting on your machine, along with instructions for creating usable datasets from videos.
+If the instructions below are too dry for you, go ahead and check it out [here](https://www.youtube.com/watch?v=UXtuigy_wYc).

 #### Local Setup

 Our default, provided install method is based on Conda package and environment management: